cgaebel/NewLang/README.markdown

 Variadic functions will take a tuple of all the variadic arguments as a parameter, which can then be iterated over, used with RTTI, etc.

+Function header syntax is being changed to be more readable:

+    foo(int bar) -> int

+For functions which do not return a value, `null` should be used as the return type.

 ## Pointers

 In NewLang, the . operator will work for both objects and object pointers.